aromegar/SharkAttack/README.md

 We confirm our three hypothesis with the exploration of the data we have previously cleaned:

    - Sharks attacks are registered primarily in the summer, when most people dive in the sea for swimming or surfing.
-    - South Pacific ocean (Australis and Micronesia majorly) and the Caribbean are the most dangerous seas.
+   - South Pacific ocean (Australia and Micronesia majorly) and the Caribbean are the most dangerous seas.
-    - The white shark is by far responsibleof the majority of attacks.
+   - The white shark is by far responsible of the majority of attacks.

 Have a good reading and enjoy the water!